olafwied/D3.js_Global_Morality/README.md

+This is a project for Udacity's Data Analyst Nanodegree.

 Summary:
 This figure shows how views on moral questions depend on where you live.
 The data shown here provides survey responses of different countries for the following three questions on marriage: